Rishi-Mishra0704/portfolio-deployment.github.io/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> This project is build purely by html and vanilla css
+> This project is build purely by html and vanilla css.

 <details>
   <summary>Client</summary>